Your Favorite Foods Could Be Causing Body Odor—Here Are the 6 Biggest Offenders

 5. Red meat

-Keplin says red meat is another common food that's known to cause body odor.
-While the exact reason for why isn't known, one scientific study looked into if meat-eaters smelled worse than non-meat eaters.
-And you know what?
-They did.
+According to Keplin, red meat is another common food that's known to cause body odor.
+While the exact reason for why isn't known, one older, smaller scientific study that looked into red meat and perspiration showed that meat-eaters had a lower odor attractiveness than non-meat eaters2.
+Might be time to spruce up on your odor compatibility knowledge.

 6. Alcohol

-Okay, so this one is technically a drink, not a food, but booze can definitely cause body odor.
+Okay, so this one is technically a drink, not a food, but alcohol can cause body odor.
 "Alcohol can smell from the breath, pores, and urine," Keplin says.
 "The body identifies alcohol as a toxin, so as the alcohol breaks down in the body, it turns into acetic acid.
 What the body can't metabolize is excreted in other pathways through a process called oxidation.
 The oxidation process breaks the toxins down into diacetic acid, carbon dioxide, and water which is eliminated through sweat, urine, and, breathe."
-So do everyone around you a favor and get out of bed and into the shower the morning after having one too many.
+So for the sake of your overall well-being, get out of bed and into the shower the morning after having one too many to wash away that alcohol-induced odor.

-Obviously a lot of the foods that cause body odor are healthy ones—you should eat them!
-Knowing that they may change the way you smell is just good intel to have so you can plan accordingly.
-And, hey, if you're enjoying them by yourself, who even cares anyway.
+Obviously a lot of the foods that can potentially cause body odor are healthy ones—you should eat them!
+That said, knowing that they may change the way you smell is just good intel to have so you can plan accordingly.
+And, hey, if you're enjoying them by yourself, who even cares anyway?

 Loading More Posts...